Support for Survivors

 What you can expect when you contact us

-- Sarah or Rebecca will give you space to share your story and time to talk at your own pace.
+- Our Safeguarding Officers will give you space to share your story and time to talk at your own pace.

 - It is up to you what and how much you share depending on what you are comfortable with.

-- They will listen in a way that is non-judgemental and built on a foundation of respect for you and how you feel.
+- They will listen in a way that is non-judgmental and built on a foundation of respect for you and how you feel.

-- Sarah or Rebecca might ask you some questions but this is only so they can better understand your experiences.
+- They might ask you some questions but this is only so they can better understand your experiences.